TimAnderson1/Online-Retail-Customer-and-Revenue-Analysis/README.md

 In this project I used a large online retail dataset and aimed to understand customer purchasing behaviour and analyse revenue trends.
 The analysis culminated in a Google Sheets dashboard and a series of business insights.
 The dataset was inconsistent and contained numerous quality issues, cleaning it was a main portion of the project to ensure data accuracy when analysing it.
 The final analysis focused on product-related transactions to guarantee that KPIs and visualisations accurately reflect sales performance.

+## Business Questions
+1. How is the business performing overall?

+2. What factors are driving revenue performance?

+3. What does customer behaviour look like?

+4. How much are returns impacting the business?

+5. What opportunities exist to improve performance?

 ## Dataset

 **Link to kaggle dataset:**